 The Spam problem

-Some people saw that if they included links in irrelevant posts to lure potential visitors in every forum, it would allow them to siphon some of their ranking power in search engines.
+Some people say that if they included links in irrelevant posts to lure potential visitors to every forum, it would allow them to siphon some of their ranking power in search engines.
 This soon led to a spamming nightmare.
 Spammers tried to flood every popular topic with solicitation in some form, rendering them virtually useless to legitimate readers.

 Webmasters had a hard time redirecting these links to URLs that were blocked in their robots.txt.
-Just imagine to constantly having to delete or redirect these spam links 24/7.
-The rel=”nofollow” attribute was an attempt to solving this by giving webmasters more control by instructing bots not to crawl certain links.
+Just imagine constantly having to delete or redirect these spam links 24/7.
+The rel=” no follow” attribute was an attempt to solve this by giving webmasters more control by instructing bots not to crawl certain links.

 With time, search engines and web developers started fighting irrelevant and repetitive content created by spammers to keep them away from sites people visit for informative or recreative ends.
 Just like many elemental microformats, rel-nofollow was created to be inserted into website codes to solve a single issue: spamdexing.
 More specifically link spamming.

 It worked really well for forums, guest books and the like.
 But spammers did not stop there.
 Later, they applied their black hat practices in places like Wikipedia and Yahoo Answers.
-Spammers ultimately forced many sites to add the “No Follow” attribute on comments and user generated content.
+Spammers ultimately forced many sites to add the “No Follow” attribute to comments and user-generated content.